Kingsford to Centennial Park walking & cycling

 Background

 It includes a 2.8km two-way cycleway and shared path improvements along Doncaster Avenue, Day Avenue, Houston Road, General Bridges Crescent and Sturt Street.
-This will provide the local community and commuters a safe and convenient active transport option and improve accessibility.
+This will provide the local community and commuters with a safe and convenient active transport option and improve accessibility.

 The cycleway will connect the Kingsford Light Rail terminus to the Centennial Park cycleway at Alison Road, Randwick.
 It will also connect to Randwick City Council’s planned cycleway between South Coogee and Kingsford.